kyt4n/Malaysia-COVID-19-Dataset/README.md

 ### Download
 This dataset is also available at Kaggle [link](https://www.kaggle.com/yeanzc/malaysia-covid19-dataset).

+### why this dataset exist
+Ministry of Health (MOH) Malaysia does not provide the COVID-19 public health data in any easily accessible format.
+They only provide the raw numbers and text as is, along with infographics that are hardly informative.
+This work sets to fill the gap.

 ### License
 This Malaysia COVID-19 Dataset is made available under the Public Domain Dedication and License v1.0 whose full text can be found at: http://opendatacommons.org/licenses/pddl/1.0/